-- Choose a server independently and uniformly at random. - Choose d servers independently and uniformly at random, check their load information from the bulletin board, and go to the one with the smallest load. - Check all load information from the bulletin board, and go to the server with the smallest load.
+- Choose a server independently and uniformly at random - Choose d servers independently and uniformly at random, check their load information from the bulletin board, and go to the one with the smallest load.1 - Check all load information from the bulletin board, and go to the server with the smallest load.

 The strategy of choosing a random server has several advantages: it is easy to implement, it has low overhead, it works naturally in a distributed setting, and it is known that the expected lengths of the queues remain finite over time.
-However, the strategy of choosing a small number of servers and queueing at the least loaded has been shown to perform significantly better in the case where the load information is up to date [5, 15, 16, 26].
-It has also proved effective in other similar models [3, 10, 16].
+However, the strategy of choosing a small number of servers and queueing at the least loaded has been shown to perform significantly better in the case where the load information is up to date [5, 12, 13, 22].
+It has also proved effective in other similar models [3, 7, 13].
 Moreover, the strategy also appears to be practical and have a low overhead in distributed settings, where global information may not be available, but polling a small number of processors may be possible.
 Going to the server with the smallest load appears natural in more centralized systems where global information is maintained.
-Indeed, going to the shortest queue has been shown to be optimal in a variety of situations in a series of papers, starting for example with [22, 24].
+Indeed, going to the shortest queue has been shown to be optimal in a variety of situations in a series of papers, starting for example with [18, 20].
 Hence it makes an excellent point of comparison in this setting.
-Other simple schemes that we do not examine here but can easily be studied with this model include threshold based schemes [5, 17], where a second choice is made only if the first appears unsatisfactory.